Public Records and Statutes

 Although the public records disclosure statutes do not apply to judicial records (case files), the Washington State Legislature has specifically extended their coverage to state legislative records.
 In addition, the public records disclosure statutes apply equally to "every county, city, town, municipal corporation, quasi-municipal corporation, or special purpose district" or "any office, department, division, bureau, board, commission, or agency thereof, or other local public agency."

 To learn more about your rights as a citizen of Washington to obtain public records from the city of Renton - or any other governmental entity in this state - visit the Office of the Attorney General or the Municipal Research and Services Center of Washington.
-The City Clerk, Bonnie Walton, is the Public Records Officer for the City of Renton.
+The City Clerk is the Public Records Officer for the City of Renton.

 Renton Public Records Policies: Disclosure of Public Records & Information (100-05); Records Management Services (230-02); Microfilm Services (230-03).